 - Preseason Cuts: Kabion Ento, Nydair Rouse, Chandon Sullivan

 The Packers’ top four corners were all out for the preseason opener.
 With many resting and rehabbing it was a chance for the young core to show off their skills on a higher level.
 Rookie Hollman had the opportunity to do so with his first career start, he made a good impression by hauling in an interception on the first defensive series.
 For a defense that needs to force many turnovers this season, this is good to see going into the season.

 - Backup: Raven Greene

 - Preseason Cuts: Ibraheim Campbell, Natrell Jamerson, Josh Jones, Tray Matthews, Will Redmond, Mike Tyson

-First-round pick Savage made his debut this past weekend against the Houston Texans but didn’t show much because of only playing one series, but the coaching staff are pretty confident that he will be starting along side Amos this upcoming season.
+First-round pick Savage made his debut this past weekend against the Houston Texans but didn’t show much because of only playing one series, but the coaching staff is pretty confident that he will be starting alongside Amos this upcoming season.
 Greene continues to prove that he deserves a spot on the roster for the upcoming season by forcing a fumble, which was recovered by Will Redmond against the Texans.
-If continuing to impress the coaching staff you could see him being third string.
+If continuing to impress the coaching staff you could see him being a third string.

 - Kicker: Mason Crosby

 With a new coaching staff, you would think that there would be changes in some areas where you would think that needs improvement.
 And with the kicking position, Crosby shows that he still can come up big when it matters.
 Sure he has struggled in a few games these past few seasons but he still has the veteran experience they need to help them in games that mattered compared to a young kicker such as Ficken.